scieloorg/cited-references/README.md

 ## Create references database ref_scielo

-Creates the references database named ref_scielo.
+Create the references database named ref_scielo.
 The script receives as data input the name of the documents database.
 A new database (in the local MongoDB) will be created where each _id is '_'.join([pid, citation_index_number]) and each value is the citation's content of the documents database.
 The ref_scielo's collections will be the same as of the documents' database.

 **How to use**